 Want to Learn More about Emotion Coaching?

 We all have them, but what do we know about helping our children begin to understand their feelings?
 Learn how to use a five-step process to help your child develop stronger emotional control.
-Check out this video from our weekly Facebook Live chats to learn more about emotion coaching.
+Check out this video from our weekly Facebook Live chats to learn more about emotion coaching or sign up for my e-course.

 This post contains my affiliate links.
 Thank you for supporting the blog.
 For more information, see my disclosure policy.